Intergas vs Worcester Bosch: Comparison & Reviews

 Intergas only have a single system boiler range but it includes a range of outputs and they're all covered by a 7 year warranty as standard.
 This is a longer standard warranty than is available on Worcester system boilers.

-All of these boilers run on gas – compare Worcester Bosch system oil boilers.
+All of these boilers run on gas so if you need an alternative to gas, compare Worcester Bosch system oil boilers.

-Whether your home is best suited to a combi, regular or system boiler, you get the greatest choice of output ratings with Worcester Bosch – helping to make it easier when it comes to finding the right central heating system for your home.
+Whether your home is best suited to a combi, regular or system boiler, you get the greatest choice of output ratings with Worcester Bosch.
+This makes it easier when it comes to finding the right central heating system for your home.

 No matter whether you turn to Intergas or Worcester Bosch for your next boiler, you'll be getting a highly efficient heating system.
 While some Worcester Bosch ranges achieve the highest efficiency of 94%, it's a close run contest with all of the ranges we've highlighted having a seasonal space heating efficiency rating of at least 92%.